Rnovranza/Python_Week_2/README.md

 ## Pandas

+### Data Series
+data series is a one-dimensional labeled array you can use to work with data.
+It's part of the powerful pandas library commonly used for data analysis in Python.

+(gambar)

+#### Implicit and Explicit Indexing
+Indexing refers to how you label and retrieve data elements.
+There are two main types of indexing: implicit and explicit.

+Implicit Index:
+-Relies on the positional order of data within the series.
+-Similar to how you access elements in Python lists using numerical indexes (0, 1, 2, etc.).
+-Starts from 0 (zero-based indexing).

+Explicit Index:
+-Uses custom labels assigned to each data point.
+-Offers more meaningful and descriptive way to access data.
+-You can set a column or another series as the index.

+(Gambar)

+#### Data Slicing in Data Series
+Data slicing in a data series (part of the pandas library) in Jupyter notebooks allows you to extract specific subsets of data based on certain criteria.
+It's a powerful tool for manipulating and analyzing your data.

+(gambar)

+#### .loc and .iloc
+.loc and .iloc are essential methods for selecting data by label and position in pandas DataFrames (relational data structures) within Jupyter notebooks.
+They provide powerful and flexible ways to access and manipulate specific rows and columns.
+ .loc:
+Primarily used for selecting data by labels (explicit indexing) assigned to the data series.
+Use .loc when your labels are meaningful and descriptive for better code readability.

+ .iloc:
+Works with the integer positions (implicit indexing) of elements within the series. might be slightly faster for operations based on integer positions, especially for large datasets.
+However, the performance difference is often negligible for most use cases.

+(gambar)

+#### Dictionary
+A dictionary is a powerful way to provide initial data for a data series.
+Each key-value pair in the dictionary becomes a label-value pair in the series.

+(gambar)

 ### Data Frame
 DataFrame in pandas is a fundamental data structure specifically designed for data analysis and manipulation in Python.
 It essentially acts as a powerful spreadsheet on steroids but with the added benefits of programming logic and automation.
 A DataFrame is indeed a collection of Series, where each Series represents a single column of data.